IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

   - stop [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) : `pnpm run stop`

-  - start the Gutenberg [Storybook](https://storybook.js.org/) : `pnpm run gutenberg-storybook`

-    *Script requires that `pnpm run start` was executed before*

-    The Gutenberg Storybook is a exceptional resource of all the available Gutenberg components and their options.

-    It showcases all the components in different use cases.
-If you are stuck with a Gutenberg component, have a look at the Storybook - it will help you a lot.

-    __You can also use [online version of the Gutenberg Storybook](https://wordpress.github.io/gutenberg/?path=/docs/docs-introduction--page).
-It's recommend to use the local Gutenberg Storybook to see exactly the features available in our Gutenberg version.__

   - execute individual [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) commands : `pnpm run wp-env <command>`

     Example : `pnpm run wp-env run cli wp plugin list`